LearnersGuild/guide/Learning_Guide/Mindset.md

 ## Shift 2: From Student to Learner

 **Traditional School v.s.
 Guild**
-Traditional schooling, robs us of our power and authority.
+Traditional schooling robs us of our power and authority.
 Ever since we were kids, the locus of authority and control is taken from us.
 We are taught that an *expert* has the knowledge.
 They tell us what to learn, when to learn it, they test us and then tell us wether or not we have learned it.
 Many of us had little or no agency over our learning environment.
 We even had to ask permission to go pee!

 The Guild isn’t school.
 It’s a hands-on learning environment designed for those with an inner drive to succeed.
 So we give feedback not grades.
 We’re about skills not certificates.
 And we favor collaboration over competition.
 No teachers here, just mentors.
 No instruction, just a side-by-side apprenticeship.
 There's also no fixed curriculum.
 Knowledge is always evolving, and the name of the game is getting good at researching, acquiring and synthesizing knowledge, not consuming a preset, stale, curriculum.
 It’s not about what you know, it’s about what you can figure out.
 Any fixed knowledge today is worth nothing a few years from now.